Instructions for authors

 Manuscripts submitted for publication may be written in Romanian, English, or Russian.
 Regardless of the language in which they are written, the title, abstract and keywords (5-7 words) of the articles must be in English.
 Manuscripts should be submitted by email in MS Word (.doc or .docx) format to the following address: slovo@lls.unibuc.ro.
 Authors are kindly requested to carefully read and strictly adhere to the style guide available in the Instructions for Authors document, accessible here: Instrucțiuni pentru autori (RO); Instructions for Authors (EN).
 Please also consult the template for proper manuscript formatting: Template_SLOVO.

 Upon receiving the acceptance for publication, authors are kindly requested to complete and sign the Publication agreement, which should be sent by email in PDF format to the editors: slovo@lls.unibuc.ro.
-The Publication agreement may be accessed here.
+The Publication agreement may be accessed here (RO), and here (EN).

 Minimum requirements for acceptance for publication in SLOVO journal